MishraShantanu/Game-Plan---League-Management/README.md

 ## 2) Running APK from Android Studio:
-*  For these methods, you need Android Studio installed with our source code (pull master branch from the repository)
+*  For these methods, you need Android Studio installed with our source code (pull a master branch from the repository)
 ### Method 1: Using your own Android Phone
 1. You will need an Android phone and a USB cable
 2. Enable USB debugging on your Android phone
-   *  On your phone, go to settings -> about phone
+   *  On your phone, go to settings -> about the phone
-   *  tap "Build Number" 7 times and it will then say "you are now a developer"
+   *  tap "Build Number" 7 times, and it will then say, "you are now a developer."
    *  Now develop options will be available, go to develop options and enable USB debugging
    *  You may need to install a USB driver for your Android phone (depending on your phone model and device manufacturer).
-3. Plug in the phone to your computer and if a notification pops up asking to allow USB debugging, click "Yes:."
+3. Plugin the phone to your computer, and if a notification pops up asking to allow USB debugging, click "Yes"
 4. To run the app, click "Run" from the bar menu at the top of Android Studio.
-5. You will have to select a "deployment target" which will be your phone.
+5. You will have to select a "deployment target," which will be your phone.

 ### Method 2: Using Android Studio emulator
 1. First, you need to install the Android Emulator.
-Select "Android Emulator" componeent in the SDK Tools tab of the SDK manager
+Select "Android Emulator" component in the SDK Tools tab of the SDK manager
    *  To open SDK manager, click Tools -> SDK Manager
-   *  Select the Android Smulator option install/update it.
+   *  Select the Android Emulator option to install/update it.
 2. Create an Android Virtual Device (AVD) that the emulator can use to install the app
-   *  In the toolbar, click on the box to the left of the "Run" button and open the "AVD Manager"
+   *  In the toolbar, click on the box to the left of the "Run" button and open the "AVD Manager."
-   *  Click on "Create Virtual Device"
+   *  Click on "Create Virtual Device."
-   *  Select "Pizel 3 XL" and press Next
+   *  Select "Pixel 3 XL" and press Next
    *  Select API Level "28" and press Next
    *  Press "Finish" which will download the phone and OS
-3. After download has completed, select the "Pixel 3 XL" from the toolbar AVD manager bar to the left of the "Run" button
+3. After the download has completed, select the "Pixel 3 XL" from the toolbar AVD manager bar to the left of the "Run" button
 4. Press "Run" which will load the emulator and start the app (might take a few minutes initially)